 What is a good Research design?

 A good research design is characterized by its flexibility, efficiency, appropriateness etcetera.
 A research design is one that has little to no error.
-Having a clear objective for a research is a reflection of how explicit the research question is.
+Having a clear objective for research is a reflection of how explicit the research question is.
 Depending on the research problem, you have to combine a number of design approaches to end up with the required outcome.

 How to develop a research design?